Created: April 28, 2015

 The Department of Facilities Operations will maintain the primary records for all keys issued.
 Records, at a minimum, will include the following information for each key issued:

-On an annual basis, the Department of Facilities Operations will prepare a list of those keys issued.
+On a quarterly basis, the Department of Facilities Operations will prepare a list of active keys issued.
 This list will be distributed to the DACs for verification of the records.
-Any corrections to the primary records will be made by the Department of Facilities Operations based on the information provided by the DAC.
+Any corrections to the primary records will be made by the Department of Facilities Operations based on the information provided by the DACs.
 In addition, an individual department can request a list of all keys issued in its name at any time.

 E. Secondary Records

-Each DAC is responsible for maintaining accurate, up-to-date departmental records for all keys issues to persons in the department.
-These records will include the following information:
+Each DAC is responsible for maintaining accurate, up-to-date departmental records for all keys issued to persons in the department.

 F. Return of University Keys

-DACs are responsible for collecting keys from individuals prior to their departure from the department.
+DACs are responsible for assuring that individuals return keys to Facilities Operations prior to their departure from the department.
 Extra keys should be returned to the Department of Facilities Operations when no longer needed.
 Extra and unused keys in circulation create a liability to the individual departments.

 G. Lost/Stolen Keys